schematics/schematics/docs/community.rst

 Community
 =========

-Schematics was born in Brooklyn, NY by `James Dennis <http://j2labs.io>`_.
+Schematics was created in Brooklyn, NY by `James Dennis <http://j2labs.io>`_.
-Over time, people from around the world have contributed code.
-We work almost entirely via github and a mailing list.
+Since then the code has been worked on by folks from around the world.
+If you have ideas for Schematics, you should share them!

 Special thanks to `Hacker School <http://hackerschool.com>`_, `Plain Vanilla
 <http://www.plainvanilla.is/>`_, `Quantopian <http://quantopian.com>`_, `Apple